lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-redis-template.md

 },
 ```

-Note:  The `totalMemberCountExcludingLast` and `totalMemberCount` properties are needed because the template language currently does not have “math” operations.
+Note:  The `totalMemberCountExcludingLast` and `totalMemberCount` properties are needed because the template language currently does not have "math" operations.

-More information regarding the template language can be found in MSDN at [Azure Resource Manager Template Language](https://msdn.microsoft.com/zh-cn/library/azure/dn835138.aspx).
+More information regarding the template language can be found in MSDN at [Azure Resource Manager Template Language](/documentation/articles/resource-group-authoring-templates/).

 ### "resources" section